The New York Wine Classic

 - A Specialty Wine Champion award will be given to the best non-grape wine of the competition.

-- A Concord Brandy award will be new for 2018.
+- A Concord Brandy award will be given.

 - Double Gold, Gold, Silver and Bronze Awards will be presented on a merit basis as determined by the panels of judges.
-All Double Gold winners automatically advance to the Governor’s Cup round, provided at least 100 cases are AVAILABLE at the time of the competition.
+All Double Gold winners automatically advance to the Governor’s Cup round.
 Panels also have the option of advancing Gold medal wines if they choose.